-The Best Card to Avoid Fees: Starling Bank Debit Card
+The best card to avoid fees elsewhere: Starling Bank Debit Card

 The bad news about this card is that it doesn’t earn any rewards, as it’s a debit card — not a travel card.
 You’ll also have to load sufficient funds onto the card before you travel.

 But the great news is that it has no fees — both for purchases at home and abroad.
 And, more importantly, for cash withdrawals at home and abroad.

 Most travel card issuers either charge for ATM withdrawals in foreign currencies, or at least put a monthly cap on the amount you can withdraw.
 For some destinations like Berlin that are still largely cash societies, this is a hugely valuable benefit for regular travellers.

 This feature costs Starling some serious money to offer the benefit for free, so this generous offer may change.
 But right now, it’s a fantastic option to avoid expensive foreign transaction fees.

 You can read a review of the Starling Bank card, as well as some of the other innovative travel debit cards available right now, here.